The-AI-Alliance/AIA-NAIRR-Pilot/docs/index.markdown

 ### IBM Research Open Source Tools & Models
 There will be two tracks of submission for project proposals: **Track 1: Core AI Projects** and **Track 2: AI for Science Projects**

-where the applicant will propose a research or educational select one or more of the open source models and tools from the list provided on [this page](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/core-ai/).
+The assets for Core AI projects are described [here](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/core-ai/) and the assets for the AI for Science track are described [here](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/ai4science/)

-The project proposals can have research or educational goals.
-The authors should explain how they would use the resources described above to address a research or educational goal.
+In either track, the proposal can have research or educational goals.
+The proposal authors should explain how they would use the assets mentioned for either track to  address a research or educational goal.